SeraWi/JavaWorkShop_2021/README.md

-# JavaWorkShop_2021
+# ✔ JavaWorkShop_2021
-#I do not use this repo anymore.
+I do not use this repo anymore.<br>
-#uploaded javaworkshops in May.
+uploaded javaworkshops in May 2021.